tomoya-saito/webcam_uploader/README.md

 Summary
 ------

-This is a webcam recorder and uploader for the Kaltura Community Edition.
+This is a webcam recorder and uploader for the Kaltura Community Edition (CE).
-This software is developed by the Media and Information Technology Center, Yamaguchi University.
+This software is developed by "Tomoya Saito".
 By using this software, users can recording a video by using PC's web-camera, and can upload the video to the Kaltura server.

 This software use the WebRTC API, and includes the JQuery library and the Kaltura PHP 5 API Client Library.